Sikhote-Alin meteorite

-In southeastern Russia, an iron meteorite fell on the Sikhote-Alin mountains in 1947.
+In the southeastern Russian SFSR, part of the Soviet Union, an iron meteorite fell on the Sikhote-Alin mountains in 1947.
 Large iron meteorite falls have been witnessed, and fragments have been recovered, but never before in recorded history has a fall of this magnitude occurred.
 An estimated 23 t of fragments survived the fiery passage through the atmosphere and reached the Earth.

 Impact

 The 10th anniversary stamp.
 It reproduces a painting by P. J. Medvedev.

-At around 10:30 AM on 12 February 1947, eyewitnesses in the Sikhote-Alin Mountains, Primorye, Soviet Union, observed a large bolide brighter than the sun that came out of the north and descended at an angle of about 41 degrees.
+At around 10:30 on 12 February 1947, eyewitnesses in the Sikhote-Alin Mountains, Primorye, Soviet Union, observed a large bolide brighter than the sun that came out of the north and descended at an angle of about 41 degrees.
 The bright flash and the loud sound of the fall were observed for 300 km around the point of impact not far from Luchegorsk and approximately 440 km northeast of Vladivostok.
 A smoke trail, estimated at 32 km long, remained in the sky for several hours.

-As the meteor, traveling at a speed of about 14 km/s, entered the atmosphere, it began to break apart, and the fragments fell together, some burying themselves 20 ft deep.
+As the meteor, travelling at a speed of about 14 km/s, entered the atmosphere, it began to break apart, and the fragments fell together, some burying themselves 20 ft deep.
 At an altitude of about 5.6 km, the largest mass apparently broke up in an explosion called an air burst.

-On November 20, 1957 the Soviet Union issued a stamp for the 10th anniversary of the Sikhote-Alin meteorite shower.
-It reproduces a painting by P. I. Medvedev, a Soviet artist who witnessed the fall: he was sitting in his window starting a sketch when the fireball appeared and immediately began drawing what he saw.
+On 20 November 1957 the Soviet Union issued a stamp for the 10th anniversary of the Sikhote-Alin meteorite shower.
+It reproduced a painting by P. I. Medvedev, a Soviet artist who witnessed the fall: he was sitting in his window starting a sketch when the fireball appeared and immediately began drawing what he saw.